 How do I apply?

 In addition to filling out the online application, composers must submit one work of any instrumentation for evaluation, accompanied by a MIDI/mp3 recording.
 Accepted composer applicants will be notified of the details on their commission by January 31, 2019.
-An electro-acoustic element can be arranged for most commissions, if desired.
+An electro-acoustic element may be arranged for commissions, if desired.
 The deadline for receipt of the finished score will be announce for early in the month of May.

 Contact us – we’re happy to help!